canonical/snapcraft/docs/channels.rst

    snap install skype --channel=insider/stable

-A user who already has Skype installed can switch channel with the snap refresh command:
+A user who already has Skype installed can switch channel with the :command:`snap refresh` command:

 .. code:: bash